-Composer and classical music producer Tom Vignieri studied piano and composition at Carthage College, the University of Wisconsin-Parkside and Boston University prior to embarking on a career in arts management at Tanglewood, the summer home of the Boston Symphony Orchestra.
-There he served as director of the Boston University Tanglewood Institute, a program for talented young musicians held in conjunction with the Boston Symphony's Tanglewood Music Center.
+Composer and classical music producer Tom Vignieri studied piano and composition at Carthage College, the University of Wisconsin-Parkside and Boston University prior to embarking on a career in arts management at Tanglewood, summer home of the Boston Symphony Orchestra.
+There he served as director of the Boston University Tanglewood Institute, a program for young classical musicians held in conjunction with the Boston Symphony's Tanglewood Music Center.

-Tom's works have been performed and broadcast across North America and the UK.
+Tom currently lives in Devon, England with his family where he’s working on a number of composing projects.
 His trio for tenor, oboe & piano entitled My Mother on an Evening in Late Summer was given its New York premiere at Lincoln Center and his choral work The Torch of Love was featured in a private performance at Handel House Museum in London.

 His piece Hodie Christus natus est for chorus, organ & baritone soloist was specially commissioned by Grant Llewellyn for the 2005 Handel and Haydn Society recording All is Bright which debuted in the top ten on Billboard Magazine’s Classical Music chart.
 The work was given special mention in record reviews by The Boston Globe, Gramophone Magazine, and The Daily Telegraph of London, among others.
 It has been performed by The Washington Chorus at the Kennedy Center in Washington, DC and was featured on a national Christmas Day broadcast in Canada by CBC Radio, both under the direction of Julian Wachner.